Translate

 Insurance Coverage for Youth Mental Health Services

-Status: Signed by Governor
+Status: Signed into Law by Governor

 There are many gaps in insurance coverage for youth accessing mental health services in New Hampshire.
 Once signed into law, SB 411 will establish a committee to assess and address insurance coverage gaps and parity compliance for mental health services for youth in New Hampshire.
 These services include wraparound services, behavioral or mental health crisis assessments, crisis intervention services, crisis stabilization services, intensive in-home services, residential treatment services, intensive structured outpatient programs, parent and youth peer support services, and partial hospitalization programs, among other services critical to meeting the needs of New Hampshire's most vulnerable children.
 SB 411 passed both the Senate and the House with strong bipartisan support and was signed into law by Governor Sununu on July 3.